Knowledge & FAQ

 A natural pool can, but does not have to be covered.

-Lorem ipsum dolor ist amte, consectetuer adipiscing eilt.
+Lorem ipsum dolor is amte, consectetuer adipiscing eilt.
 Aenean commodo ligula egget dolor.
 Aenean massa.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Donec quak felis, ultricies nec, pellentesque eu, pretium quid, sem.

-Lorem ipsum dolor ist amte, consectetuer adipiscing eilt.
+Lorem ipsum dolor is amte, consectetuer adipiscing eilt.
 Aenean commodo ligula egget dolor.
 Aenean massa.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Donec quak felis, ultricies nec, pellentesque eu, pretium quid, sem.

 Do I have to drain the water?